ACC12321/CodeSample/README.md

-# CodeSample
+# The main file is Hashtable.h.

-These three files were part of a Data Structures and Algorithms class that had us create and implement a hashtable.
+This project was part of my  Data Structures and Algorithms class that had us create and implement a hashtable.
-The main file is Hashtable.h.

-# This implementation was done in Hashtable.h and I implemented my hashtable by using an array of pointers to pairs.
+This implementation was done in Hashtable.h and I implemented my hashtable by using an array of pointers to pairs.

 # Hashtable.h:
 The code is done in a C++ template that allows users to input their own data type for the value of the pairs.